proteo/nextnode/README.txt

   By default, most Drupal themes include page title markup in the page.tpl.php template, which is not rendered as part of NextNode requests (NextNode will strip any page elements other than the node itself).
-To fix this, check the "Add node title" option located under the "Node options" area of your active profile configuration form.
-Note: if you are using Page Manager/Panels and face this issue, checking this option will NOT work.
-In such case, make sure to add the page title using one of the panes available for that effect.
+To change this, check the "Add node title" option located under the "Node options" area of your active profile configuration.
+Note: if you are using Page Manager/Panels to display nodes, checking this option will NOT work.
+In such case, make sure to add the page title using one of the panes provided by Panels for such effect.

 * I have enabled the "Sticky title" option, but I can't see it.

-  Since the element is positioned with CSS (position:fixed), you may need to make adjustments to its properties (z-index, spacing) in order to make it work as intended, specially if your theme already displays other elements in the same screen area (such as toolbars, navigation menus, etc.).
-Use the options provided in the global configuration screen ("Stacking position" and "Top space") to re-position the element, or leave them empty and apply custom styling from your theme's CSS using the .nextnodesticky--active selector.
+  Since the title element is positioned with CSS (position:fixed), you may need to make adjustments to its properties (z-index, spacing) in order to make it work for your site, specially if your theme already displays other elements in the same screen area (such as toolbars, navigation menus, etc.).
+You can uUse the options provided in the global configuration screen ("Stacking position" and "Top space") to re-position the element, or leave them empty and apply custom styling using the .nextnodesticky--active selector.

 * I need to interact with the nodes delivered by NextNode using Javascript.